sepidehhosseinzadeh/COVID-19-Impacts/README.md

 ## Concolusion:
 * News: the topics discussed on TV news channels and in digital outlets and newspapers in the United States have shifted from heavily covering the Democratic presidential primary election to covering the coronavirus outbreak.
 Particularly Trump's handling of the situation has come under scrutiny and is heavily debated.
 * Economy: stocks have entered a bear market and continue to drop.
 Looking at the past 35 years, the S&P 500 had its second and third worst days on March 16th and March 12th of this year (only Black Monday in 1987 was worse).
 The data as well as economists suggest that we are headed into a recession, the dimensions of which are yet to be seen.
-* Politics: local, state, congressional and presidential elections are happening this November in the US, however, election campaigns are taking a step back amid the outbreak with campaigns rallies being canceled, TV debates being held without an audience and some primaries being reschuled.
-The center of attention is shifting away from the elections and towards the virus and its economic effects.